CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ```
 "snippet_category": [ "text 1", "text 2", "text 3" ],
 ```
-This will automatically create a snippet category speciifc to that item and populate that category with the given snippets.
+This will automatically create a snippet category specific to that item and populate that category with the given snippets.
+The format also support snippet ids like above.

 #json jsons